-"Determination of Aquaculture/ Foreshore Licensing application -T09/508 on a 2.55 ha site (T09/508) in Killary Harbour, Co Galway.
+"Determination of Aquaculture/ Foreshore Licensing application -T09/510 on the foreshore on a 1 ha site (T09/510) in Killary Harbour, Co Galway.

-Pat Lydon has applied for authorisation for the cultivation of mussels using longlines on the foreshore to grant the Aquaculture/Foreshore Licence sought.
+Kevin & Michael Lydon have applied for authorisation for the cultivation of mussels using longlines to grant the Aquaculture/Foreshore Licence sought.
 In making his determination the Minister considered those matters which by virtue of the Fisheries (Amendment) Act 1997, and other relevant legislation, he was required to have regard.
 Such matters include any submissions and observations received in accordance with the statutory provisions.
 The following are the reasons and considerations for the Minister's determination not to grant the licence(s) sought: At current stocking levels in Killary Harbour there is significant competition for food resources which has resulted in a poor production yield of mussels and longer growing time for some producers.
 The Licensing of additional production sites would compound this issue further."